zytedata/zyte-autoextract/README.rst

 the last available result is written to the output including both queries with success and the ones with errors.

-When batches are used,
-successful responses may be buffered in memory until all queries in a batch are resolved.

 Synchronous API
 ---------------